Homepage Crafts Unlimited (UK)

 Doll Heads

-My doll has lost her eyelashes, can you replace them?
+My doll has lost her eyelashes, can these be replaced?

 Yes, but what can be done depends on the type of doll.
-Individual eyes in plastic sockets (they can be opened and closed individually) in plastic dolls cannot be repaired, I can only replace the eyes.
+Individual eyes in plastic sockets (they can be opened and closed individually) in plastic dolls cannot be effectively repaired, the eyes can only be replaced.
 It is almost impossible to match old eyes exactly so it is invariably necessary to replace both eyes (example).
 However, easy (and correct) fixing assumes that the back of the eye socket has not been cut (more information).
-Please note that we CANNOT replace eyes in Chicco dolls or First Love dolls.
+We found that we could NOT replace (or even repair) eyes in Chicco dolls or First Love dolls.

 Top

-My doll has lost one of her eyes, can you replace it?
+My doll has lost one of her eyes, can these be replaced?

 Probably, but it all depends on the type of doll and the type of eyes.
 All eyes are replaced as a pair because of the impossibility of matching old eyes.
 Porcelain dolls can have either fixed or rocking eyes - see example.

 Composite dolls usually have an eye mechanism, like some hard plastic dolls.
 These tend to rust up and seize, or are broken by enthusiastic children.
-It is impossible to get spare parts for these and so it is necessary to make parts where possible - this is difficult to do with the eyeballs although I do carry a few "spares" obtained from old dolls in the past.
-The cost depends on how easy it is to remove the mechanism, whether new eyelashes are required, whether the eyelids need repainting or whether repairs/replacement parts are needed.
+It is impossible to get spare parts for these and so it is necessary to make parts where possible - this is difficult to do with the eyeballs although many hospitals do carry a few "spares" obtained from old dolls in the past.
+The cost will depend on how easy it is to remove the mechanism, whether new eyelashes are required, whether the eyelids need repainting or whether repairs/replacement parts are needed.

 Top

-My doll's eyes are stuck and don't open and close any more, can you fix this for me?
+My doll's eyes are stuck and don't open and close any more, can this be fixed?

 See the answer to the above question.